Skip to main content

 What the approved label and trials actually show

-Safety discussions often get reduced to “well tolerated,” which leaves out the details patients need.
-The current FDA prescribing information highlights injection-site reactions such as erythema, pain, induration, pruritus, bruising, and urticaria, and it also warns about serious hypersensitivity reactions.
-That profile sounds manageable for some readers, yet it is still a real safety profile, not an absence of risk.
+Safety summaries can get flattened into “well tolerated,” which is too vague to be useful.
+The current FDA prescribing information lists injection-site reactions including erythema, pain, induration, pruritus, bruising, and urticaria, and it also warns about serious hypersensitivity reactions.
+That profile may be acceptable in the right setting, but it is still a real risk profile with a real clinical context behind it.

 Why expectations matter as much as side effects